Where will the course take place?

 Tel: 01273 628 942

-On occasion we run courses in London and Edinburgh; the exact address will be given when you book the course.
+On occasion we run courses in other venues in Brighton, London and Edinburgh; the exact address will be given when you book the course.

 How do I get there?